Trading Networks with Bilateral Contracts: Model

-To illustrate trail stability further, let us drop agents $i$ and $m$ and their corresponding contracts from the example above. \ch{ The new preferences of $j$ are $\{y,z\}\succ_{j}\emptyset$. } There is one set-stable outcome $\{y,z\}$.
-There are, however, two trail-stable outcomes: $\emptyset$ and $\{y,z\}$.
+To illustrate trail stability further, let us drop agents $i$ and $m$ and their corresponding contracts from the example above (Figure \ref{fig:cycle}). \ch{ The new preferences of $j$ are $\{y,z\}\succ_{j}\emptyset$. } There is one stable outcome $\{y,z\}$.
+There are, however, two weakly trail-stable outcomes: $\emptyset$ and $\{y,z\}$.
 Is $\emptyset$ a reasonable possible outcome of this market?
-We argue that, in a variety of richer economic models of contracts, it may well be.
-Suppose that firms are unable to have a joint meeting and must resort to making a unilateral offers.
-Either firm may be reluctant to make the first offer because in absence of the counteroffer it could end up revealing sensitive information about its costs.
-Therefore, firms are unable to coordinate $\{y,z\}$ and are stuck in the ``inefficient equilibrium''.
-As such, trail stability provides a natural solution concept for matching markets in which firms have limited ability to coordinate their decisions in the contract network.
+If coordination is difficult, due to bargaining costs for example, firms may find it difficult to pin down blocking sets, especially in large markets.
+Trail stability therefore provides a natural solution concept for matching markets in which firms have a limited ability to coordinate their decisions in the trading network.